TERREMEMBER/znbase/docs/content/v2.0/manage/backup-restore/restore-data.md

   </li>
 </ul>

-To restore your YugabyteDB databases that were backed up using the `ysql_dump` and `ysql_dumpall` backup utilities, you can use the [`ysqlsh`](../../../admin/ysqlsh) to restore one or all databases.
+To restore your ZNbaseDB databases that were backed up using the `ysql_dump` and `ysql_dumpall` backup utilities, you can use the [`ysqlsh`](../../../admin/ysqlsh) to restore one or all databases.

 ## Restore databases using `ysqlsh \i`

 To restore databases using the `ysqlsh` shell:

-1. Open the `ysqlsh` from the YugabyteDB home directory.
+1. Open the `ysqlsh` from the ZNbaseDB home directory.

 ```sh
 $ ./bin/ysqlsh